-If you are hiking in scree or very rocky trails, you will want to remove the basket near the tip so that it doesn’t get caught in rock cracks.
+If you are hiking in scree or very rocky trails, you will want to remove the basket near the tip so that it does not get caught in rock cracks.
 If the pole comes with a rubber tip, remove it.
 The carbide tip that remains is very strong and is great for planting on a rock or a root to help your balance.
-If you are hiking on snow, leave the basket on – and if you’re on loose snow, purchase a set of bigger baskets, they are easy to switch.
+If you are hiking on snow, leave the basket on – and if you are on loose snow, purchase a set of bigger baskets, they are easy to switch.

-The pole I like best and have used in every imaginable condition except rock climbing and scrambling (where I collapse them and put in my pack or hang on the pack side loops) is the Leki Wanderfreunds WITH spring action that Leki calls Dynamic Suspension.
-That adds a bit of give which reduces the impact on muscles and joints and increases comfort.
+The pole I like best and have used in every imaginable condition except rock climbing and scrambling (where I collapse them and stow on my pack) is the Leki Wanderfreunds WITH spring action that Leki calls Dynamic Suspension.
+That adds a bit of give with each pole plant which reduces the impact on muscles and joints and increases comfort.
 The poles are adjustable and Leki has a length estimator on its web site.
 For a 5’11” person the pole length should be 125 cm on flat surfaces, shorten about 5 – 8 cm on uphills, lengthen 5 – 8 cm on descents.